Introduction

 Performance Factors: Speed Class and Write Speed

-In addition to capacity, the performance of an SD card is determined by its speed class and write speed, which directly impact the camera’s ability to capture and store images quickly and efficiently.
+The speed class and write speed of an SD card together with its storage capacity determine its performance capabilities.
+The speed class and write speed of an SD card function as essential components which determine how fast the camera system can record and store pictures.
 Speed class ratings, denoted by symbols such as Class 2, Class 4, Class 6, Class 10, UHS-I (Ultra High Speed), and UHS-II, indicate the minimum sustained write speed of the card in megabytes per second (MB/s).

 Real-World Performance: Testing and Evaluation